SangResidata/SupplyChain-Dashboard-Manufacture/README.md

 ## 📌 Project Overview

 This repository contains a comprehensive **Power BI Dashboard** focused on **Supply Chain Management (SCM)** within a manufacturing context.
-The project aims to provide end-to-end visibility into the supply chain, from procurement and production to distribution and inventory management.
+This project aims to provide end-to-end visibility into the supply chain, from procurement and production to distribution and inventory management.

 ## 🚀 Business Problem & Objectives